 The Department of Music at the University of California, Berkeley is generating an applicant pool of qualified temporary instructors to teach a range of theory and composition courses in the Music Department during the fall, spring and/or summer sessions.

-These courses include the following:
+These courses include, but not limited to the following:

 Music 25A: A writing course based on traditional harmony.
 Beginning linear and vertical analysis.
 Emphasis on written exercises.